Migrating to a General Purpose or I/O server

 Full Linux migration with rsync

-If you want to migrate the entirety of a Linux server to a new General Purpose server, you can follow the directions in this article series detailing a full rsync-based migration.
+If you want to migrate the entirety of a Linux server to a new General Purpose server, you can follow the directions in Migrating a Linux Server From the Command Line.

 Web Farm Framework on Windows 2008

-To migrate IIS and MSSQL data on Windows 2008, you can use Microsoft's Web Farm Framework per the instructions in this article.
+To migrate IIS and SQL Server data on Windows 2008, you can use the Microsoft Web Farm Framework.
+See Windows 2008 IIS and Database Migration using the Web Farm Framework.

 Web Deploy on Windows 2012

-To migrate IIS and MSSQL data on Windows 2012, you can use Microsoft's Web Deploy tool per the instructions in this Rackspace Community post.
+To migrate IIS and SQL Server data on Windows 2012, you can use the Microsoft Web Deploy tool.
+See the Rackspace Community post Windows Server 2012 Web Farm With Web Deploy 3.0.

-Once all your data is on the new server, make sure you test your application thoroughly to make sure it works as expected in the new environment.
+After all your data is on the new server, test your application thoroughly to ensure it works as expected in the new environment.

-If you haven't already, put a backup plan in place to prevent significant data loss in the event of a catastrophe.
+If you haven't done so already, implement a backup plan to prevent significant data loss in the event of a catastrophe.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License